 A highly successful writer, Angela Huth has published several novels, one of the most famous being Land Girls, which was adapted into a feature film in 1998.
-The sequel to this Once a Land Girl was published this year by Constable and Robinson.
+The sequel to this Once a Land Girl was published in 2010 by Constable and Robinson.

-A well known journalist, critic and broadcaster she also writes plays for radio, TV and the stage.
+A well known journalist, critic and broadcaster she also writes plays for radio, TV and the stage, her play The Understanding running at the Strand Theatre in 1982.
+Angela has appeared on BBC programmes such as How It Is and Why and Man Alive.

 ONCE A LAND GIRL: Buy it here